When to bleed a radiator

 Where does the air come from?

-When fresh water enters the central heating system a small amount of air will do so too.
-Basically whenever you use some water.
+When fresh water enters the central heating system a small amount of air will too.
+So whenever you use some water air is entering the radiator.
 This means that in larger houses, where a considerable amount of water is used each day, the radiators may need to be bled more often than in smaller houses where water is used in less significant quantities.

 Where to start when bleeding a radiator

 Don’t forget to make sure you have the central heating system switched off before you start the process of bleeding a radiator.
 This is very important because some water pumps – depending on where in the system they are fitted – will actually suck more air into the radiator and consequently the heating system if they are turned on while you open the bleed valve.

 How to bleed a radiator